akashdeep931/akashdeep931/README.md

 ### Hello GitHub fellas 👋 👋

-- I am former logistic specialist from Barcelona ⚓️🇪🇸

-- Currently living in Birmingham 🇬🇧🛩️
+- I am a Junior Software Developer based in Birmingham 🇬🇧🛩️

-- Learning to code along with computer science fundamentals 💻 🧑🏽‍💻
+- Learning new concepts/things every day related to computer science 💻 🧑🏽‍💻

-- My short-term goal is to land a full-time software developer job  🕰️👨🏽‍💼
+- Seeking for a Junior Software Developer role 🕰️👨🏽‍💼

 - I like gaming, learning, coding, and specially, crafting new things ♥️🎉💼